Affairs-and-Order/AnO/README.md

 4. Run Flask in yet another terminal window

-Does not work on Repl.it use CS50 IDE, or run it on your own machine
+Does not work on Repl.it use CS50 IDE, or run it on your own machine if you are using CS50 use "flask run --host=0.0.0.0 --port=8080" instead of flask run and add "https://"  at the front and a / at the end of the link